lol-russo/tachyons/readme.md

 Functional css for one specific human.

-A trimmed down and hacked up version of the wonderful [Tachyons](https://github.com/tachyons-css/tachyons/) that suits my needs and preferences so I can quickly build and design new UI without writing css.
+A trimmed down and hacked up version of the wonderful [Tachyons](https://github.com/tachyons-css/tachyons/) that suits my needs and preferences.

 ### Local Setup